rohith5429/bliss/README.md

 * Click "Start Conversation" botton.
 * Click "Listen me" button and,
 * Ask for "Website tour" to Chatbot.
-* Bot will guide you how to use the Breath.
+* Bot will guide you how to use the Bliss.